 What’s it like to navigate on our self-guided tours?

 After much dreaming, planning and asking around, you have selected the destination for your next European bike tour – and you’ve chosen to go self-guided!
-You’ve read our tour description in our website, or you’ve gotten in touch with us to get all the details you need about your tour, and you’ve come across our options for navigation tools.
+You’ve read the tour description in our website, you’ve gotten in touch with us to get all the details, and you’ve come across our options for navigation tools.
 If you are now wondering exactly how GPS navigation works, or how you can cycle from one hotel to the next with our step-by-step instructions – without getting lost – you are in the right place!

-In over 20 years of designing and operating self-guided bike tours in Europe, we have a pretty good idea of what works and what doesn’t for on-tour route navigation.
+We got our start back in 1972, possibly the first company to lead guided bike tours in Italy with foreign travelers.
+Some 20 years back, we started putting our local knowledge and vast experience into designing and operating self-guided bike tours in Europe.
+By now, we have a pretty good idea of what tools and methods work well (and which don’t) for on-tour route navigation.
 We long ago realized that few tools can beat getting out on the road – in our van or on our bike saddle – for good old-fashioned tour scouting.
 We find the best cycling routes, and we keep improving the route information year after year.
 Of course, technology has advanced dramatically, and apart from GPS and smartphone devices that get more precise every year, route design software has also evolved.
 We bet on the Ride With GPS platform years back, a decision we have not regretted as the functionality and information available through this platform has gotten better and better every year as well.

-GPS, app, roadbook, step-by-step and maps – what does it all mean?
+GPS, smartphone app, roadbooks, step-by-step instructions and maps… what does it all mean?

 On our self-guided bike tours, we offer these navigation tools and methods:

-- a printed roadbook with detailed step-by-step instructions (in addition to day sheets with useful and interesting travel, sightseeing and cultural information).
+2. A printed roadbook with detailed step-by-step instructions and maps of different types, in addition to day sheets with useful and interesting travel, sightseeing and cultural information

-- a digital roadbook which contains the same information as the printed roadbook, and is accessible via the RWGPS app (which is free and easy to use with your smartphone).
+3. A digital roadbook which contains the same information as the printed roadbook, and is accessible via the Ride With GPS app (which is free and easy to use with your smartphone).

-- a set of maps in different scales.
+4. A set of maps in different scales

 GPS device navigation

-After a recent survey, we realized that more and more of our bike tour customers are turning to GPS as their main navigation tool.
-We provide Garmin Edge devices, pre-loaded with your itinerary tracks.
-Your bike tour starts with a bike fitting and welcome briefing, where our local, English-speaking staff will give you a very detailed rundown of your upcoming tour, and where you will be provided with your GPS device (in its box, with charger and different bike-mount options, as well as a detailed user manual).
-We highly encourage reading the user instructions / manual prior to your travel (click here to open the Garmin Edge 1000 introduction and manual).
-If you are not interested in reading manuals, that’s just fine – at the welcome briefing, we’ll provide a handout with basic instructions and we will give you an explanation of how the GPS is turned on, how you get to the main screen, where to (easily) find your daily routes (including days where you may have more than one cycling option) and how to view and use the different, but simple, options that the Garmin Edge gives you.
+Over the last two decades, many bike travelers have adopted GPS as their main navigation tool.
+In a recent self-guided tour customer service, we confirmed that a majority of our customers prefer this method (as opposed to printed maps or cue sheets).
+On our Classic lineup of self-guided tours, we provide Garmin Edge devices, pre-loaded with your itinerary tracks.
+Your bike tour starts with a bike fitting and welcome briefing, where our local, English-speaking staff will give you a very detailed rundown of your upcoming tour, and where you will be provided with your GPS device (in its box, with charger and different bike-mount options).
+You may be interested in reading the user instructions / manual prior to your travel (click here to open the Garmin Edge 1000 introduction and manual).
+If you are not interested in reading manuals, that’s fine as well – at the welcome briefing, we’ll provide a handout with basic instructions and we will give you an explanation of how the GPS is turned on, how you get to the main screen, where to (easily) find your daily routes (including days where you may have more than one cycling option) and how to view and use the different, but simple, options that the Garmin Edge gives you.
 The device is light, waterproof and easy to use (mounted on your handlebar, for example).
 If you are not very experienced with GPS devices, don’t worry, it’s not hard at all!
 You will basically follow a colored track on the screen map, and you will be able to tell if you have gotten off that track – if so, you simply steer back towards that track until you are on the right route again.
 Over the first few hours of your ride, you will get accustomed to using the device – by the end of the tour, most first-time GPS users become converts!

-We use the Ride with GPS software platform to create, manage and share our routes and tracks.
-Through an easy to use (and free) app provided by Ride with GPS, we share the routes and tracks with our customers – you will navigate from one hotel to the next using the app on your smartphone (we also provide cell phone handlebar mounts, or you can bring your own from home if you prefer).
+We use the Ride With GPS (RWGPS) software platform to create, manage and share our routes and tracks.
+Through an easy to use (and free) smartphone app provided by RWGPS, we share the routes and tracks with our customers – you will navigate from one hotel to the next using phone (we also provide cell phone handlebar mounts, or you can bring your own from home if you prefer, as well as a handlebar pouch where you can store a battery bank and other small essentials).
 Prior to your tour start, we will email you a link and detailed, easy to use instructions for downloading the app and tracks (if you prefer to bring your own GPS device, this link will also allow you to download the tracks to your GPS).

-An interesting benefit of the app is that it allows us to update your routes real-time in case there are any last-minute updates or changes (for example, we find out about a non-functional bridge or crossing), and the update is made in real-time on your smartphone (with an internet connection).
+– The app even allows us to update your routes from our office while our customers are out on tour.
+If there are any last-minute updates or changes (for example, we find out about a non-functional bridge or crossing, or there is an unforeseen change to a planned activity, requiring new navigation instructions), and the update is made in real-time on your smartphone (with an internet connection).

 Fore more details on the app, please visit the Ride with GPS app features page.
 Prior to your tour start, we will send you a handout with instructions for installing and using the app.